TAvenger/todo_app_kotlin_mobile/README.md

 # README #

+"main" branch is the main branch of the project.
+It contains 4 different tags release-1 release-2 release-3 release-4

 ## What is required to build the app
 1. Java JDK 17
 2. Android SDK (Command line tools only)